kushalamgowda/hand-gesture-on-game-play/README.md

 Run python main.py

-Open your game and start playing using gestures!
+Open your game and start playing using gestures!....